gab-studios/gab-cmdline/README.md

 License
 -------
-Code is under the Apache v2.0 License [license].
+This codebase is licensed under the Apache v2.0 License [license].

 Donations